Kansas vs. Kansas State odds, prediction: 2026 college basketball picks for March 7 from proven model

 How to make Kansas vs. Kansas State picks

-The model also says one side of the spread hits in nearly 60% of simulations.
+The model also says one side of the spread hits in well over 50% of simulations.
 You can only see that pick at SportsLine.

-So who wins Kansas vs. Kansas State, and which side of the spread hits nearly 60% of the time?
+So who wins Kansas vs. Kansas State, and which side of the spread hits well over 50% of simulations?
 Visit SportsLine now to see which side of the Kansas State vs. Kansas spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.